 Have students watch video footage of Davis speaking at the University of Cape Town in South Africa.
 In her keynote address, she highlights the connections that exist among all forms of exploitation and oppression.
 Tell students that they should pay attention to the examples of activism (such as Muhammad Ali’s refusal to be inducted into the army) and prejudice (racism, sexism, etc.) that she uses.
 After the video, have students discuss with a partner why she included those examples.

 In her speech, Davis calls for society to end the assault on “sentient beings [who] endure pain and torture as they are transformed into food for profit, food that generates disease in humans whose poverty compels them to rely on McDonald’s and KFC for nourishment.”

 Discuss this statement as a class and ask, “Are civil rights related to animal rights?
 Why or why not?”
 Have students complete a writing assignment in which they support their position with clear reasons and relevant evidence.

-You can find this activity—and many others like it—in TeachKind’s free social justice curriculum Challenging Assumptions, designed to educate students in grades 9–12 while empowering them to challenge societal norms and inspire compassion and empathy toward others regardless of species, race, gender, sexual identity, age, or ability.
+You can find this activity—and many others like it—in TeachKind’s free social justice curriculum, Challenging Assumptions, designed to educate students in grades 6–12 while empowering them to challenge societal norms and inspire compassion and empathy for others regardless of species, race, gender, sexual identity, age, or ability.
 Use these materials to continue the conversation with your students about the intersections of many forms of prejudice and the ability of our everyday language and actions either to reinforce or challenge ideas of power and supremacy.